 Similar things are possible for any kind of media.
 Sometimes it takes some effort to find a suitable library, but there almost always is one - graphical applications like GIMP or LMMS are based on them.

 Did I mention git?
 Oh yeah, version control is another thing that's super useful outside of actual software development.
-It may not be strictly 'programming', but git is a free piece of software designed for keeping track of versions of projects and collaborating on them.
-It makes it super easy to keep track of what changes you've made and when, merge them with changes other people have made in the meantime, overwrite anything without losing the ability to roll back to any previous version in a jiffy, and do advanced things with the development history like edit out some changes that were made some time ago without affecting the changes after them (and without manually undoing them, I mean).
+It may not be strictly 'programming', but git is free software for keeping track of versions of projects and collaborating on them.
+It makes it easy to keep track of what changes you've made and when, merge them with changes other people have made in the meantime, overwrite anything without losing the ability to roll back to any previous version in a jiffy, and do advanced things with the development history like edit out some changes that were made some time ago without affecting the changes after them (and without manually undoing them, I mean).
 But it's useful even if you don't fully understand all its features (I still don't).
 I've used it for visual novel scripts and my conlang and other stuff in addition to code.

 While programming, version control systems, and command shells aren't all the same thing, they are very closely related and being proficient is a great help in learning the others.